Things to Do In Onancock VA and Tangier Island on The Chesapeake

 Kayaking from Onancock VA

-Virginia’s Eastern Shore is a mere 5 hours drive from New York City (that’s as long as it takes to get to Lake Placid), and attractions, food and lodging are surprisingly sophisticated.
+But all this peace and quiet does have its advantages as a romantic getaway.
+The Eastern Shore of Virginia is a mere 5 hours drive from New York City (as long as it takes to get to Lake Placid), and attractions, food and lodging are surprisingly sophisticated.
 Where else can you kayak to an award-winning vineyard for a wine and cheese tasting afternoon?

 Onancock VA Harbor with sailboats